Child Pornography Laws

-A violation of federal child pornography laws is a serious crime, and convicted offenders face fines severe statutory penalties.
-First-time offenders found guilty of producing child pornography may be sentenced to fines and between 15 to 30 years in prison.
+A violation of federal child pornography laws is a serious crime and the penalties are harsh.
+First-time offenders found guilty of producing child pornography are sentenced to between 15 and 30 years in prison.
 Individuals caught with child pornography on their personal computers receive prison time.
 Offenders may be prosecuted under federal or state law (or both).

 State vs. Federal Child Pornography Laws

-A federal child pornography crime such as possession, manufacturing, distribution, or "access with intent to view," typically involves the illegal activity crossing state lines such as on the Internet or through the mail.
-While federal authorities may be involved, state prosecutors may also pursue child pornography prosecutions.
-Sentences vary by state, but most will require a convicted defendant to register as a sex offender for life.
+A federal child pornography crime such as manufacturing, distribution, or possession typically requires the illegal activity to cross state lines, such as on the internet or through the mail.
+While federal authorities often take the lead, state prosecutors can also pursue child pornography charges.

 Mandatory Sex Registration

-If you've been convicted of a child pornography-related crime (federal or state), your sentence will likely include mandatory sex offender registration.
-Upon conviction, a sex offender will be required to register his or her name, address, and past offenses into a registry for monitoring and tracking offenders.
+If you've been convicted of a child pornography-related crime, either federal or state, your sentence will likely include mandatory sex offender registration.
+This means that your photo, address, and other information will appear in a database for monitoring and tracking sex offenders.

-It is both a federal and state crime for a person to knowingly fail to register or update his or her registration as required by law.
-You can gain access to the National Sex Offender Public Website (NSOPW) that includes links to the registry for all 50 states and the District of Columbia.
+It is both a federal and state crime to knowingly fail to register or update a sex offender listing as required by law.
+Members of the public can gain access to this information via the National Sex Offender Public Website, which includes the registry of all 50 states and the District of Columbia.

 Child Pornography Laws and the First Amendment

-Some have argued, rather unsuccessfully, that child pornography should be protected under the First Amendment to the United States Constitution.
+Some people have argued, unsuccessfully, that child pornography should be protected under the First Amendment to the United States Constitution.
 However, courts have consistently found that images of child pornography are not protected as free speech or free expression, primarily because the very existence of such material infers that violations -- photographing minors in a pornographic manner -- were committed in its production.